 An ambitious debut feature by writer-director Georgia Parris, Mari is a tender, intimate exploration of life and death, expressed through movement and dance.
 When choreographer Charlotte (Bobbi Jene Smith) discovers she is pregnant and that her grandmother Mari is dying, it turns her world upside down and makes her question her own mortality.

 Charlotte’s relationship with her mother and sister (Phoebe Nicholls and Madeleine Worrall) becomes increasingly strained as they spend time together with Mari during her final moments, and this tension only adds to Charlotte’s emotional turmoil.
 Truths and lies surface and threaten the fragile family balance, and through this conflict, and her own internal struggles, Charlotte must find answers and meaning to continue on.
+If you are living in Georgia and want to launch your own business with your own business idea, registering a LLC in Georgia is a great way to get started.

 Using dance as the thread which binds the story together, Mari explores the relationship between bodies, texture, space, and light, to question how we deal with matters of life and death and the challenges we face trying to cope with existential and emotional pain.
 With renowned contemporary dancer Jene Smith shining as the lead, we’re drawn in by her suppressed angst and her delicate, yet powerful, use of movement to embody the intense feelings she is otherwise unable to communicate.